unchainedshop/unchained-evolution/readme.md

 **Licensing**

-The unchained engine 1.0 will be released under the aGPLv3 license.
+The unchained engine 1.0 will be released under the EUPL 1.2 license.

 ### Primary quest: Open Source Readyness